Feeling FOMO after the pandemic stock gains? It might be time to rethink your investing approach

 “Everyone’s a genius when stock markets are going up, but it’s important to have reasonable expectations about stock market returns.”

-A reasonable goal for stock investors would be a return between 5 and 9 per cent, Mr. Heath said.
+A reasonable goal for stock investors would be a return between 5 per cent and 9 per cent, Mr. Heath said.

-For consumers who want a more guided experience, there are firms like Mr. Ahmed’s Steadyhand that have minimum investments at $10,000, and aim to provide a service similar to what you’d get at firms that require a six- or seven-figure minimum investment.
+For consumers who want a more guided experience, there are firms such as Mr. Ahmed’s Steadyhand that have minimum investments at $10,000, and aim to provide a service similar to what you’d get at firms that require a six- or seven-figure minimum investment.

 Mr. Ahmed said that even people who profited wildly during the pandemic are coming to firms like his own, because they’re realizing that investing isn’t as simple as it seemed at the beginning of the pandemic.